andrewsan13/task_manager/README.md

 # task_manager
-python free task manager for Projects or some date in Calendar
+python task manager for Projects or some date in Calendar

 need to install: